aaronzsun/hub/README.md

 Running Hub:
 	To run Hub, first open your terminal.
 CD into the cs50_hub directory.

+	IMPORTANT: As of current, the db password is not avaliable to the public.

 	Once in the directory, enter "flask_run" (no quotes) into the command line.
 The terminal should start the server and output various information.
 You can access Hub through the link provided after "Running on" in the terminal's output.